-Iraq orders halt of Kurdistan vote
+Iraq orders halt to Kurdistan vote

 It has long been a dream of Kurds to have their own state.
 But fierce opposition from neighbouring countries, and the wider world, has stood in the way.

-Britain's Defence Secretary Michael Fallon said he would be meeting with the Iraqi Kurdish leader Massoud Barzani on Monday to try to persuade him to suspend the vote.
+UK Defence Secretary Michael Fallon is meeting Iraqi Kurdish leaders in Irbil to try to persuade them to suspend the vote.

 Israel is the only nation to have openly supported the independence bid.